Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 They perform energy minimisation, equilibration, and production runs using GROMACS, focusing on system stability and ligand binding.
 The session addresses real-world research considerations, such as handling incomplete PDB files, selecting suitable force fields, and interpreting RMSD and interaction metrics from trajectories.

+**cite Matteo paper in JOSE and state that slides and materials were partually adapted from there**

 [//]: # (Medicinal and Biological Chemistry students simulate a small protein–ligand system, focusing on aspects such as structural integrity and dynamics.
 Building up to the previous session, this session emphasizes real-world research considerations such as handling incomplete PDB files)